ISM-Houston Business Report – June 2026

 Employment Index

-The employment index fell 0.3 points to 50.7, indicating minimal expansion for the third month.
-Both manufacturing and non-manufacturing reported near this level.
+The employment index rose 0.9 points to 51.4, indicating continued minimal expansion for the fifth month.
+While non-manufacturing remained just above neutral, manufacturing continues to report well below this level.

 EmploymentHigherSameLowerNetIndex